Protect against Browser Hijacker

 A browser hijacker isn’t necessarily malicious, at least not deliberately.
 It can, however, have unwelcome consequences for the person using the browser.
-Here is what you need to know.
+Here is what you need to know about browser hijackers.

 What is a browser hijacker?